Julcatan/Pyper-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/91682586/141694416-9d3ff3de-9b46-4301-8e89-68c6695c0604.png)

-total rides:
+- Total Rides:
+-
-The urban area show the highest number of rides with 1625.
+    - The urban area show the highest number of rides with 1625.
+    - Suburban cities show 625 rides.
+    -  Rural cities show 1625 rides.

-Total rides in the urban area are ... times higher than in the rural and ....time higher than in the suburban area respec,,,
+- Total rides in the urban area are ... times higher than in the rural and ....time higher than in the suburban area respec,,,

 total drivers